SyncfusionExamples/Creating-a-Pyramid-Chart-for-Global-Wealth-Distribution-in-2021/README.md

+# Creating a Pyramid Chart for Global Wealth Distribution in 2021
 A pyramid chart provides a proportional visualization of a total in hierarchies.
 It is a single series chart without an axis.
 The data is shown as percentages of a total, where the sum of the parts makes up the whole.

 <b> Mode : </b>